richard-porteous/richard-porteous.github.io/index.md

 The site in its current state is **still in beta** and I'm mostly focusing on presentation as I want this to be a place where anyone can learn and not simply give up because its too wordy.

 This site is built in GitHub pages.
 I used a template from [ChadBaldwin](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html "ChadBaldwin").
-I use [Atom](https://atom.io/ "Atom") as my markdown editor.
-I use the built in git in Atom or a Git Client UI [GitAhead](https://gitahead.github.io/gitahead.com/ "GitAhead") to commit all the changes I made, then push back to GitHub.
+I use Visual Studio Code as my markdown editor - because it works well with code too, before that I used [Atom](https://atom.io/ "Atom").
+I used git commandline and various clients, while writing I tend to use it from the editor.